epfl-ada/ada-2021-project-data-alchemy/README.md

 - Could we then estimate the impact that a hypothetical major tsunami in the United States would have on climate change discussions?
 - Have natural disasters generally become more and more severe over the last years in terms of number of casualties, duration or damages for example?
 If so, is there a significant correlation between the increased severity and the amount of attention climate change gets in the news?
 - Which indicators of a natural disaster have the biggest impact how much discussion there is about climate change, is it the death count, the damage cost or maybe some physical attribute of the disaster?
+-What is the public sentiment towards climate change and natural disasters?
+Which natural disasters have the greatest impact on public sentiment?
+Has public sentiment towards climate change changed over time and what are the trends?

 ## Additional Datasets